MoralisWeb3/docs/docs/04-authentication-api/examples/how-to-sign-in-with-metamask-angular.md

 ---
 title: "How to sign in with MetaMask using Angular"
 slug: "how-to-sign-in-with-metamask-angular"
-excerpt: "Learn how Moralis authentication works and see how to add secure authentication to your Angular dapp.
+description: "Learn how Moralis authentication works and see how to add secure authentication to your Angular dapp.
 This tutorial covers how to create full-stack Web3 authentication using the popular Angular framework."
-hidden: false
-createdAt: "2022-11-15T22:53:34.949Z"
-updatedAt: "2022-12-03T06:30:57.801Z"
 ---
 ## Introduction